linsaftw/ADNR/README.md

 # ADNR
 ADNR  is a Bukkit/Spigot plugin to make it Always Day and No Rain.
+(Original by proomaster)